Sarah Gadon

 Sarah Lynn Gadon (born April 4, 1987) is a Canadian actress.
 She began her acting career guest-starring in a number of television series, such as Are You Afraid of the Dark?
 (1999), Mutant X (2002), and Dark Oracle (2004).
 She also worked as a voice actress on various television productions.
 Gadon gained recognition for her roles in David Cronenberg's films A Dangerous Method (2011), Cosmopolis (2012), and Maps to the Stars (2014).
 She also starred in Denis Villeneuve's thriller Enemy (2013), the period drama Belle (2013), and the action horror film Dracula Untold (2014).

-In 2015, Gadon co-starred in the supernatural thriller The 9th Life of Louis Drax and portrayed a young Elizabeth II in the comedy A Royal Night Out.
-The following year, she starred as Sadie Dunhill in the Hulu miniseries 11.22.63, an adaptation of Stephen King's novel 11/22/63.
+In 2015, Gadon portrayed a young Elizabeth II in the comedy A Royal Night Out.
+The next year, she starred in the period film Indignation, and co-starred in the supernatural thriller The 9th Life of Louis Drax, and as Sadie Dunhill in the Hulu miniseries 11.22.63, an adaptation of Stephen King's novel 11/22/63.
 In 2017, Gadon played the lead role of Grace Marks in the CBC miniseries Alias Grace, which is based on the Margaret Atwood novel of the same name, and joined the cast of the Crave sitcom Letterkenny in its third season.
 The following year, she had a leading role in the period drama The Great Darkened Days.
 In 2019, Gadon starred in the third season of the HBO anthology series True Detective.

 Gadon has received numerous accolades, including three Canadian Screen Awards for Alias Grace, Enemy, and The Great Darkened Days.
 In 2016, she earned the Award of Excellence by the Alliance of Canadian Cinema, Television, and Radio Artists (ACTRA).

 Early life and education

-Gadon was born in Toronto, Ontario, to a psychologist father and teacher mother.
+Sarah Lynn Gadon was born on April 4, 1987 in Toronto, Ontario, to a psychologist father and teacher mother.
 She has an older brother named James.
-Gadon has English and Italian ancestry.
-She spent much of her childhood and adolescence training and performing as a dancer, with time spent as a Junior Associate at The National Ballet School of Canada and as a student at the Claude Watson School for the Performing Arts.
+Gadon has British and Italian ancestry.

+She spent much of her childhood and adolescence training and performing as a dancer, with time spent as a Junior Associate at The National Ballet School of Canada and as a student at Cardinal Carter Academy for the Arts as well as Claude Watson School for the Performing Arts.
 She graduated high school as an Ontario Scholar from Vaughan Road Academy in 2005.

 By 2014, she had completed her studies in the University of Toronto's Cinema Studies Institute at Innis College.